redonculous/minikv/README.md

 > a persistent key-value database built from scratch in pure python.

-i wanted to learn how databases actually work, so i built one.

 minikv is a redis-compatible database with two storage engines: